Eric-lightning/idea-and-todo/README.md

 ## No Sorted

+## Product

+- Smart Voice Recorder.
+  - First, Recording your voices.
+  - Second, Learning Your Voices, and transcription to text-file.
+  - Third, Identify voiced and generate a file in the Minutes format!

 ### SNS

 - Arbitration System Using Sentiment Judgment, Argument Judgment, and Gathering of Opinions by Natural Language Analysis, Discussion SNS Platform.